 K.2.2.1 General

-Based on input received from external applications (CNC in case of TSN AF or any AF in case of TSCTSF), TSN AF or TSCTSF may configure PTP instances (identified by PTP Instance ID) in a DS-TT or NW-TT by sending PTP port management information (see Table 5.28.3.1-1) to DS-TT and NW-TT, respectively.TSN AF or TSCTSF may also configure PTP instances for DS-TT ports in NW-TT by sending UMIC (see Table 5.28.3.1-2) to NW-TT to enable NW-TT to operate as a grandmaster on behalf of DS-TT (see clause K.2.2.4 for more details).
+Based on input received from external applications (CNC in case of TSN AF or any AF in case of TSCTSF), TSN AF or TSCTSF may configure PTP instances (identified by PTP Instance ID) in a DS-TT or NW-TT by sending port management information (PMIC, see Table 5.28.3.1-1) and user plane node management information (UMIC, see Table 5.28.3.1-1) to DS-TT and NW-TTas as described below:

+- use PMIC "PTP instance specification" for configuring DS-TT(s) for PTP instance data sets common for all PTP ports (i.e. defaultDS and TimePropertiesDS), and PTP instance data sets specific for each PTP port (i.e. portDS data set),

+- use UMIC "PTP instance specification" for configuring NW-TT for PTP instance data sets common for all PTP ports,

+- use PMIC "PTP instance specification" for configuring NW-TT for PTP instance data sets specific for each PTP port,

+- use UMIC "Time synchronization information for DS-TT ports" for configuring NW-TT for PTP instance data sets specific for each PTP port for the PTP ports in DS-TT(s).

+TSN AF or TSCTSF may also configure PTP instances for DS-TT ports in NW-TT by sending UMIC (see Table 5.28.3.1-2) to NW-TT to enable NW-TT to operate as a grandmaster on behalf of DS-TT (see clause K.2.2.4 for more details).

-For each PTP instance TSN AF or TSCTSF may provide individual PTP configuration parameters or may provide a PTP profile ID to DS-TT or NW-TT.
+For each PTP instance the TSN AF or TSCTSF may provide individual PTP configuration parameters or may provide a PTP profile ID to DS-TT or NW-TT.
+The DS-TT and NW-TT use the default value as defined in the corresponding PTP Profile, if the individual PTP configuration parameter is not provided.

 NOTE: Even if PTP profiles are used to configure DS-TT or NW-TT, individual PTP parameters can still be configured in addition, e.g. domain numbers, transport to use, etc.